Azure/azure-quickstart-templates/rubies-core-on-ubuntu-vm/README.md

 * Complete the template parameters, choose your resource group, accept the terms and click Create
 * Wait about 15 minutes for the VM to spin up and install the software
 * Connect to the VM via SSH using the DNS name assigned to your Public IP
+* boostcoind will run automatically on restart
-* If you wish to relaunch rubiesd `sudo ./rubiesd`
+* If you wish to relaunch rubiesd run `sudo rubiesd`
+* If you wish to stop rubiesd daemon `sudo rubiesd stop`
-* rubiesd will run automatically on restart
+* To get a list of available rubiesd commands run `sudo rubiesd help`

 # Licensing